Dracula – L'amour plus fort que la mort

 Dracula, l'amour plus fort que la mort ('Dracula: Love stronger than death') is a French musical in two acts by French choreographer Kamel Ouali, his debut production.
-It was first performed on 30 September 2011 at the Palais des Sports de Paris and continued until 1 January 2012.
+It was first performed on 30 September 2011 at the Palais des Sports de Paris.
 The Kamel Ouali work was inspired by Bram Stoker's 1897 novel Dracula and by the 1992 film version by Francis Ford Coppola.
 A filmed version of the work was also shown on wide screens throughout France between 20 and 22 July 2012.

+The album released from the show peaked at number 25 on the French Album Chart.